gwastro/pycbc/docs/hwinj.rst

 Here is a full example command for generating an injection in only H1 ::

-  pycbc_generate_hwinj --psd-high-frequency-cutoff 1000.0 --geocentric-end-time ${GEOCENT_END_TIME} --gps-start-time H1:${GPS_START_TIME} --gps-end-time H1:${GPS_END_TIME} --frame-type H1:${FRAME_TYPE} --channel-name H1:${CHANNEL_NAME} --approximant SEOBNRv2 --order pseudoFourPN --mass1 25.0 --mass2 25.0 --inclination 0.0 --polarization 0.0 --ra 0.0 --dec 0.0 --taper TAPER_START --network-snr 28 --waveform-low-frequency-cutoff 10.0 --psd-low-frequency-cutoff 40.0 --sample-rate 16384 --pad-data 8 --strain-high-pass 30.0 --psd-estimation median --psd-segment-length 16 --psd-segment-stride 8 --instruments H1
+  pycbc_generate_hwinj --high-frequency-cutoff 1000.0 --geocentric-end-time ${GEOCENT_END_TIME} --gps-start-time H1:${GPS_START_TIME} --gps-end-time H1:${GPS_END_TIME} --frame-type H1:${FRAME_TYPE} --channel-name H1:${CHANNEL_NAME} --approximant SEOBNRv2 --order pseudoFourPN --mass1 25.0 --mass2 25.0 --inclination 0.0 --polarization 0.0 --ra 0.0 --dec 0.0 --taper TAPER_START --network-snr 28 --waveform-low-frequency-cutoff 10.0 --low-frequency-cutoff 40.0 --sample-rate 16384 --pad-data 8 --strain-high-pass 30.0 --psd-estimation median --psd-segment-length 16 --psd-segment-stride 8 --instruments H1

 This will generate a single-column ASCII files that contains the h(t) time series for each detector and a LIGOLW XML file with the waveform parameters.
 The output filenames are not specified on the command line, they are determined internally by ``pycbc_generate_hwinj``.
 In this example the ASCII file with the waveform will be named ``L1-HWINJ_CBC-${START}-${DURATION}.txt`` where ``${START}`` is the start time stamp of the time series and ``${DURATION}`` is the length in seconds of the ASCII waveform file.
 The LIGOLW XML file will be named ``H1L1-HWINJ_CBC-${START}-${DURATION}.xml.gz``.